 Jaw dysfunction can happen in many different ways, and to varying degrees of severity.
 A patient with an overbite or underbite—the most common types of jaw dysfunction—may only require orthodontic treatment.
 Patients with more severe symptoms may need jaw surgery.
 These symptoms may include

-If you have severe jaw misalignment and are interested in seeking treatment, please contact us to schedule a consultation appointment with either Dr. Zarrinkelk or Dr. Siavash.
+If you have severe jaw misalignment and are interested in seeking treatment, please contact us to schedule a consultation appointment with either Dr. Zarrinkelk, Dr. Siavash or Dr. Coppelson.
 As qualified oral and maxillofacial surgeons, they will provide a complete oral evaluation and determine if jaw surgery is the right treatment for you.

 For many patients experiencing severe jaw issues, corrective jaw surgery improves their quality of life in a significant way.
 Some of the most common benefits of corrective jaw surgery include